segmentio/segment-docs/src/connections/destinations/catalog/actions-optimizely-data-platform/index.md

 ## Configure event mappings

-After you enable the integration, you must map the events that you want Twilio Segment to send to ODP.
+After you enable the Optimizely Data Platform destination, you must map the events that you want Twilio Segment to send to ODP.

 In Twilio Segment, on the **Mappings** tab of the Optimizely Data Platform destination, there is a list of pre-built mappings that you can enable or disable.
 For example, if you enable the **Email Opened** mapping, each email opened event syncs from Twilio Segment to ODP going forward.